-Billionaire Nelson Peltz criticized Lazard Ltd. (LAZ)’s pay and cost structure in meetings with senior executives before he disclosed a 5.1 percent stake in the advisory firm this week, said people familiar with the matter.
+Billionaire Nelson Peltz criticized Lazard Ltd. (LAZ:US)’s pay and cost structure in meetings with senior executives before he disclosed a 5.1 percent stake in the advisory firm this week, said people familiar with the matter.

 At a series of meetings starting in March, Peltz and Ed Garden, one of his co-founders at Trian Fund Management LP, told Lazard Chief Executive Officer Kenneth Jacobs the firm paid bankers more than deal flow or productivity merited, said the people, who asked not to be named as the talks were private.

-The two advised Lazard to bring pay and productivity in line with peers Evercore Partners Inc. (EVR) and Greenhill & Co., the people said.
+The two advised Lazard to bring pay and productivity in line with peers Evercore Partners Inc. (EVR:US) and Greenhill & Co., the people said.
 Peltz also expressed concern that Lazard’s managers were putting their interests ahead of shareholders’, the people said.
 The month after he began the meetings, Lazard revealed a new strategic plan to rein in banker compensation more quickly.

 The meetings reveal that Peltz, 69, was much more confrontational with Lazard in private.
 Trian called the advisory firm “a premier global financial services company with significant brand and franchise value” in its statement this week, emphasizing its support of Lazard’s management.

 Lazard began drawing up its new strategy before Peltz voiced his concerns, one of the people said.
 Trian owns about 6.3 million Lazard shares, making it the firm’s largest holder, according to data compiled by Bloomberg.
 The stock has declined 31 percent in the past year.